 三神の稽古 SANSHIN NO KEIKO (three spirits in studying)

-I see and feel there is a big misunderstanding about the training philosophy in the Bujinkan by many.
+In my training philosophy I see and feel there is a big misunderstanding about the training philosophy in the Bujinkan by many.
 Some instructors doesn’t seem to care if their students learn or not.
 I think too few people in Bujinkan are really giving any deeper thoughts about the kihon, it seems everyone only want to do randori training.
 Doing cool stuff without really knowing why it sometimes work may not be the answer.
 Thinking that more randori training will somehow reveal that knowledge is a trap if you ask me.
 Sure if you give it enough time maybe you can get pretty good.
 But there is a shorter more stream lined way to learn our art properly.
 It starts by learning the alphabet and understand each word individually and then how they correlate with each other before finally putting them together into beautiful and meaningful poetry seen as a master piece.

 If you are perfectly happy with doing randori training without deeper thoughts, this would be a good time to stop reading and go somewhere else!